Facts & Trivia

 16. “Rapper’s Delight” by the Sugarhill Gang is widely regarded as the very first hip-hop song.
 It was released in 1979.

 17. The Heisman Trophy is the oldest award in college football.
-It was created by the Downtown Athletic Club in 1935 to recognize the best college football player east of the Mississippi river and its first recipient was Jay Berwanger, a halfback at University of Chicago.
+It was created by the Downtown Athletic Club in 1935 to recognize the best college football player east of the Mississippi River and its first recipient was Jay Berwanger, a halfback at University of Chicago.
 The athletic director of the Downtown Athletic Club, Joh Heisman, passed away in 1936 and the award was renamed in his honor.

 18. Zoophobia is the fear of animals.